theplenkov-npm/fiori-tools/packages/ui5-ts/README.md

 - it requires ts-node to be installed globally or as a dependency
 - it supports only middlewares developed as ESM modules
+- it requires dotenv to init your environment variables from .env file in your cwd